 Grassy paddocks accompanied freshwater channels throughout the morning.
 The sheep, that had covered large sections of the terrain on Day 25, were replaced by grazing cows.
 However, it was one very grouchy magpie that left the biggest impression.
 For several hundred metres, I guarded my life against the swooping scoundrel.

 The trail soon reconnected with the Morgan – Whyalla pipeline, as I climbed up and over the hill adjacent to the Bundaleer Reservoir.
 Seeing this impressive piece of infrastructure again, since our first run-in on Day 23, left me with a sense of South Australian nostalgia.

 The smaller pipe was painted camouflage green to protect it during WWII as Whyalla’s war important steel production relied on its survival.
 The larger pipe, built some 30 years later to augment supply, doesn’t go all the way to Port Augusta on its way to Whyalla, it instead crosses the sea floor, which is unique for a water pipeline.

 SA Water employee John Bormann via Instagram

-After another anxious hour of false starts and stretches, the pain finally subsided enough for me to finish the journey into Spalding.
-I was equal parts relieved and concerned when I arrived at the Pub.
+After another anxious hour of false starts and strained stretches, the pain finally subsided enough for me to finish the journey into Spalding.
+I was equal parts relieved and concerned when I arrived at the pub.
 My body had failed for the first time along the trail; I needed to be more cautious moving forward.
-I spent the next 12 hours massaging every weary muscle, tendon and nerve before my lofty trek to Whistling Trig Tank on Day 27.
+I spent the next 12 hours kneading every weary muscle, tendon and nerve before my lofty trek to Whistling Trig Tank on Day 27.